 Act now to help the Nukak

-What the Nukak want now is for the boundaries of their reserve to be respected and for them to be able to live there in peace.
+What the Nukak want now is for the boundaries of their reserve to be respected and for them to be able to live there in peace, as is their right.